misostack/nextjsvietnam.com/content/post/aws-series-migration.md

 ## AWS DataSync

 - Agent-based solution for migrating on-premises storage to AWS.
 It allows you to move data between NFS and SMB shares and AWS storage solutions
-- A migration service, is great for one-time migrationss
+- A migration service, is great for one-time migrations

 ![image](https://gist.github.com/assets/31009750/8a47c4e9-ca9d-4b9b-82c2-430c433d1c30)